flywheel-apps/GRP-5-transfer-log-report/README.md

 ## Troubleshooting
 As with any gear, the Gear Logs are the first place to check when something appears to be amiss.
 If you are not a site admin, you will not be able to access the Jobs Log page, so do not delete your analysis until you have copied the gear log and downloded the output files.
 Further, output files will not be available if you delete the analysis.

-Two log statements that are specifically useful are `DEBUG:root:transfer_log_values:dict_keys` and `DEBUG:root:flywheel_values: dict_keys`.
-If you believe that a row in your transfer log should match a Flywheel container, then comparing the values here will often explain why the two were not considered a match.
-Each item wrapped in parentheses describes a single Flywheel container or transfer log row.
-The last item in a transfer log row will always be None because this is reserved for the container id which a row in a file cannot have.

 If you require further assistance from Flywheel, please include a copy of the gear log, the input transfer log, the input template, the output transfer-log-report, and a link to the project/session/subject on which you ran the gear in your correspondence for best results.